dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

             self.register_parameter('running_mean', None)
             self.register_parameter('running_var', None)
 ```

-But we can also see there are two more parameters `running_mean` and `running_var` that appears to be the shared for the every mini batch, that we can learn also.
+But we can also see there are two more parameters running_mean and running_var that appears to be the shared for the every mini batch, that we can learn as well.